 After President Andrew Jackson signed the Indian Removal Act in 1830, he declared the Mississippi to be the Permanent Indian Frontier which would forever separate the Europeans in the East from the Indians in the West.
 Of course the only permanent aspect about it was that the Frontier was permanently moved westwards until it disappeared in the Pacific in 1903 with the removal of a Cupeno tribe from their homeland in San Diego County.

 There are many supposedly amusing stories about Indians selling land for glass beads and the like.
 According to British (and later American) law these people were considered aliens (!!!) - they had no citizenship and therefore couldn’t own property in the first place.
 Apart from that, if someone put a gun to your head and asked you to sell your Rolex for a dime, what would you do?

 Many governments paid a reward for every killed Indian (usually the reward for adult males was higher than for children and women).
 Of course they demanded proof, and some governors got so fed up with the Indian corpses in their offices that they declared their scalps to be sufficient proof.
+Scalp Acts to that effect were in place as early as 1689 during King William's War, if not earlier.
 (A handful of Indians copied this habit and created the myth of the savage scalp-hunting Indian.)